Thomas Cole: Painting

 Cole was primarily a painter of landscapes, but he also painted allegorical works.
 The most famous of these are the five-part series, The Course of Empire, which depict the same landscape over generations—from a near state of nature to consummation of empire, and then decline and desolation—now in the collection of the New-York Historical Society and the four-part The Voyage of Life.
 There are two versions of the latter, the 1840 original at the Munson-Williams-Proctor Arts Institute in Utica, New York and the 1842 replicas with minor alterations at the National Gallery in Washington, D.C.
 Among Cole's other famous works are The Oxbow (1836), The Notch of the White Mountains, Daniel Boone at his cabin at the Great Osage Lake, and Lake with Dead Trees (1825) which is at the Allen Memorial Art Museum.
 He also painted The Garden of Eden (1828), with lavish detail of Adam and Eve living amid waterfalls, vivid plants, and deer.
 In 2014, friezes painted by Cole on the walls of his home, which had been decorated over, were discovered.

-Cole influenced his peers in the art movement later termed the Hudson River School, especially Asher B. Durand and Frederic Edwin Church.
+Cole influenced his peers in the art movement later termed the Hudson River School, especially Durand and Frederic Edwin Church.
 Church studied with Cole from 1844 to 1846, where he learned Cole's technique of sketching from nature and later developing an idealized, finished composition; Cole's influence is particularly notable in Church's early paintings.
 Cole spent the years 1829 to 1832 and 1841 to 1842 abroad, mainly in England and Italy.